Dittisham | South Devon Village Guide

 Here are some of our favourite things to do in Plymouth:

 If you have children or are interested in marine conservation, then a trip to the National Marine Aquarium is a definite must.
-Open seven days a week from 10 am till 5 pm, you’ll be able to marvel at sharks and be awed by a wealth of aquatic life from our vast oceans.
+Open seven days a week from 10 am to 5 pm, you’ll be able to marvel at sharks and be awed by a wealth of aquatic life from our vast oceans.

-Learn about conservation projects, protected marine areas, and have immersive experiences from dining underwater to swimming with great whites (advanced booking required).
+Learn about conservation projects, and protected marine areas, and have immersive experiences from dining underwater to swimming with great whites (advanced booking required).

 Originally built on the Eddystone Reef in 1759, Smeaton’s Tower has become one of the South-West’s most iconic landmarks.
 Approximately two-thirds of the lighthouse you see today was moved stone by stone from its old resting place.